 Can I bring food to the training?

 Yes.
 Please feel free to bring your dinner.
 We will hold a 10-15 minute break each session.
-We will provide light snacks and drinks too.
-If you specific dietary restrictions, please be mindful that we will not be able to accommodate your needs.
+We will provide light snacks and drinks.
+Unfortunately we will not be able to accommodate most dietary restrictions.